DKokh/MD-trajectory_analysis/examples/README.md

    (iv) _IFP generation_

    (a) _for equilibration trajectories:_
       - One can define if water bridges must be computed (WB_analysis = True/False, default-False).
         For computation of water bridges  water must be included in the sub-system in the previous step
       - number of contacts with lipids can be computed - lipid residue names are defined as a list, for example: Lipids = ["PC","CHL","PA"]
       - fiest frame and stride are defined by the parameters step_analysis and start_analysis Saving results  in a data frame file (pkl)
       - as an input parameter file name should be given
+      - results will be stored in a set of pandas DataFrames - individual frame for each trajectory-  tr.namd.traj.df_properties
+      - a complete IFP table can be stored as a pkl file using tr.namd.IFP_save() function with a single parameter- file name this  function will return a complete pandas DataFrame including all trajectories
      __________________________________

         tr.analysis_all_namd(WB_analysis = False, Lipids = [],auxi_selection = [],step_analysis=step, start_analysis=start)